 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in South Sudan?
+What Is the Climate Like in South Sudan?

-How Safe is South Sudan?
+How Safe Is South Sudan?

-The Canadian Government warns against travelling to South Sudan due to ongoing fighting and violent crime.
+The Canadian government warns against travelling to South Sudan due to ongoing fighting and violent crime.

 In July 2016, violent fighting between the government of South Sudan and opposing forces began in Juba.
 Instability has continued and been exacerbated by economic instability and inter-communal violence.